-7countries are shutting down C-Loran without upgrading or deploying eLoran further (however recent concerns in GPS jamming may lead to more deployments)
+Figure 7: Best (Blue) to 500ns (Red) eLoran Coverage for Anthorn, Lessay and Soustons

+Some countries are planning to shut down Loran-C without upgrading to eLoran; however, this trend is being countered by growing concern worldwide over GPS jamming and an appreciation of the need for a complementary, independent and dissimilar backup to GNSS.

-Cost, volume and spacing of receiver may be acceptable for macrocells but are not yet optimal for low-cost small cells (however developing dedicated low-cost receiver ASIC is not seen as technically difficult provided there is enough volume)
+The cost, volume and footprint of current receivers may be acceptable for macrocells but not yet for low-cost small cells; however, developing a dedicated low-cost receiver ASIC would not be difficult technically, or commercially given sufficient volume.

-Some additional work still has to be done regarding low-space H-field antennas.
-According to Chronos Technology Ltd., "It is technically conceivable to build small footprint receivers.
-UrsaNav is progressing in that direction.
-Just in the past year, we have reduced our receiver module from approximately 200 mm x 200 mm to approximately 100 mm x 158 mm.
-We expect our next version, which is expected in 2013, to be even smaller".
+Indoor reception of eLoran requires “H-field antenna” technology which needs further research to make them smaller as does the receiver footprint if it is to be suitable for small cell applications.

-Apart from eLoran, other radio signals exist [23, 24] and may provide the proper accuracy.
-However this is a case-by-case analysis.
-At the time of this writing, eLoran seems to be the only terrestrial synchronization technology that might be able to provide proper accuracy for IMT deployments.
+At the time of this writing, eLoran appears to be the only terrestrial synchronization technology able to provide the accuracy required for IMT deployments.

-Maturity and current deployment:

-[]

-Implementability:

-[]

-89
+An indication of the relative accuracy of GPS and eLoran timing references is shown in Figure 8 and Figure 9 below.
+It can be seen that eLoranUTC tracks GPSUTC (USNOUTC) extremely well.